paykassa-dev/paykassa-modules/README.md

 ## Requirements
 It's recommended to use a newer version of PHP.
-This library was written in a PHP v7.2.34 environment + php-curl modules.
+This library was written in a PHP v7.1+ environment + php-curl, php-json, php-mbstring modules.

 A Paykassa.pro account with **Merchant ID, Merchant Password, API ID, API Password**.
 You can get the credentials at the pages: [Add merchant](https://paykassa.pro/en/user/shops/add_shop_new/), [Add API](https://paykassa.pro/en/user/api/add_api/).